Hey, I'm Emma. 28. Sort of from London. Currently unemployed and legally homeless.

 I dig a bunch of stuff.

-Trying to figure out where I'm going in life after I touch down back in the UK.
+Political.
+Angry.
+Intersectional feminist.
+Solidarity.
+Challenging racism.
 If you want to know more ask or look over my blog, I guess.

 apoeticmindset everywhere.
 Twitter and IG.